Readify/madskillz/README.md

 - I am technically persuasive.

 #### I am a technical mentor.
-- People tend to ask me for my opinion when making technical decisions because I have a proven track record of making wise choices.
 - I am fuelling the team's desire to learn, perhaps by mentoring, running brown-bag sessions, sharing useful videos/blogs/papers.
 - I am proactively reviewing other people's code so I can understand how best to help the team ship the best!
 - I can tactfully challenge and coach people and have them leave richer for the experience.